 Scooter Sharing in Chicago

-Shared scooters are available for rent in Chicago through the Divvy bikeshare system as well as through three companies awarded business licenses to operate: Lime, Spin and Superpedestrian.
+Shared scooters are available for rent in Chicago through the Divvy bikeshare system as well as through companies awarded business licenses to operate: Lime and Spin.
 The City has established rules for shared scooter operations based on these goals.
 The City also has developed standardized enforcement procedures to ensure that scooter licensees are providing quality service to our residents.

 To report a scooter parking issue, please use the 311 system.
 Vendors have two hours to remedy any parking complaints.